2DSharp/Phypes/README.md

-# InputTypes
+# Phypes
-Value object based user input validation library
+A Value Objects library with type validation for PHP.